The Imaging tab is your imaging cockpit.

 The guider panel replicates the PHD guiding graph in real time.

 PHD2 must be connected for the Guider to display the guiding trends and pulses (RA and DEC).

 - Arcseconds: units in arcseconds (this is calculated by PHD2 based on your guide camera pixel size and guide scope focal length)

 - Clears the chart

 - Chart area, this is where the PHD2 graph will be visualized

-Sequence panel lets you start/pause/stop imaging sequences and provides information on the active sequence.
+Sequence panel lets you start/stop imaging sequences and provides information on the sequence run in a compressed format.
 To learn how to set up a sequence refer to the Sequence section.